Google smart home brand Nest expands to Germany, Austria, Italy, Spain

 Part of the challenge in adding the most recent four countries was to make sure that the products could be localised correctly.
 In the case of Germany, for example, there was not only making sure that voice recognition worked correctly in German, but that the hardware itself would be usable in the country.
 The screws for the smoke detectors, he noted, had to be tested and adjusted to work on the materials typically used in ceilings in the country, since these devices cannot be mounted on walls in the country.

-Although a group of Nest employees migrated out of Nest to work on Google’s bigger IoT paltform last year, Paillet says that Nest will continue to develop as a business.
+Although a group of Nest employees migrated out of Nest to work on Google’s bigger IoT paltform last year, and co-founder Tony Fadell notably parted ways with the company, Paillet says that Nest will continue to develop as a business.
 He said that the Nest API has picked up 26,000 developers in the last two years and that there is no plans to retire Nest.
 “I think it’s looking great for Nest as a brand,” he said.

 One key point is that while Google has been building Nest as an extension that will interoperate with whatever home hub you might have in place, be it Google’s own or the Echo from Amazon.
 “It’s about giving a choice to consumers,” Paillet said.
+Roberts added that Amazon Echo is actually the most popular integration for Next today — no surprise considering that Echo has far and away been the most popular home hub to date.

+As with previous launches, there are several local partners being named at the same time as the new market expansions.
+In Germany and Austria, Nest Protect smoke + carbon monoxide alarm, Nest Cam Indoor, and Nest Cam Outdoor will be sold through Amazon, Media Markt and Conrad.
+The Nest Learning Thermostat will be available later this year.

+In Italy, Nest Learning Thermostat, Nest Cam Indoor, and Nest Cam Outdoor is available from Amazon, Media World and ePrice for pre-order.

 0